james-card/coroutines/README.md

 # Coroutines
 This is a C coroutines library based on the work of [Tony Finch](http://www.dotat.at/cgi/git/picoro.git).
-This approach segments the main stack into sub-stacks for the coroutines.
+This approach does not use dynamic memory.
+It segments the main stack into sub-stacks for the coroutines.
 This library aims to provide a full-featured set of functionality for coroutines in pure C (no assembly or dependencies on third-party libraries).
 Relative to what Tony originally wrote, the changes and extensions are as follows:
 * Removed use of assert.
 Functions now check for invalid parameters and have special return values for errors.
 * Fixed non-ISO C compliant passing of function pointers as parameters to calls that take void pointers.
 * Made `COROUTINE_STACK_SIZE` a compile-time define that defaults to 16 KB.